udit816/agentops.dev/README.md

 ## 🤝 Contributing

 This is a MicroSaaS in active development.

-For questions or issues, please refer to \`PROJECT_CONTEXT.md\`.
+For questions, issues, or design rationale, see **PROJECT_CONTEXT.md**.